 How to confirm:

-curl -sL "https://yourdomain.com/blog" | grep -c "<article"
+curl -sL "https://yoursite.com/blog" | grep -c "<article"

 2. No crawlable pagination URLs

-3. Content first appears in client-only render
+3. Content first appears in a client-only render

-4. Pagination URL uses hash (#page=2)
+4. Pagination URL uses a hash fragment (#page=2)

-5. Pagination URLs aren’t in the sitemap
+5. Pagination URLs aren’t discoverable

 Shortest path to fix

-Step 1: Give every infinite-scroll page a paginated fallback URL
+Step 1: Give every infinite-scroll page a crawlable paginated URL

-window.history.pushState({}, '', `/blog?page=2`);
+window.history.pushState({}, '', '/blog?page=2');

 Step 2: Server-render the pagination URLs

-// app/blog/page.jsx (App Router)
+// app/blog/page.jsx

 export default async function BlogPage({ searchParams }) {